davidclough/node/_documents/javascript-guide/javascript-guide.md

 		}
 	}`;

->	NOTE: In ES2015 you could use `template literals` (surround the text with back ticks rather than single quotes) to make the above example nicer to read.
+>	NOTE: In ES2015 you can use `template literals` (surround the text with back ticks rather than single quotes) to make the above example nicer to read.
 As well as allowing you to specify placeholders for expression values within the text, as in String.Format() statements in C#, they also allow multiline text to be specified without the ugly concatenations.
-See [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+See [MDN - Template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).

-You don't necessarily have to specify an _object_ as you outer object.
+You don't necessarily have to specify an _object_ as your outer object.
 You can specify an array or a primitive value, e.g. `33`, `false`, `null`, `"A string value"`.

 The `JSON object` only provides two methods to help you convert between JSON strings and the objects they represent.
 They are effectively like static methods in C#.

 * `JSON.parse()` allows you to convert a valid JSON string into the actual JavaScript object it represents.
-Trailing comma, after the last item of an array, will cause an error in here.
+Note that a trailing comma after the last item of an array would cause an error in here.

 	// This example uses ordinary strings which need to be concatenated